-This piece was published approximately one month before Hurricane Irma struck the US Virgin Islands.
-To donate and help the victims of Hurricane Irma, you can donate to The St. John Community Foundation.
+Editor’s Note: This piece was published approximately one month before Hurricane Irma struck the US Virgin Islands.
+Please check the current status of each business to ensure it reopened.

 Nobody leaves St. John wishing they hadn’t been.
 It is a vacation in every sense, and most people plan their return trip before flying home.

 St John is the US Virgin Island Paradise

 Of the three U.S. Virgin Islands, St. John makes a great case for being the most family friendly over St. Thomas or St. Croix.

 Hovering around 5,000 full-time residents, many of which work in the service industry, St. John is geared to its visitors.